Bi-interpretability of Some Monoids with the Arithmetic and Applications: Abstract

 \section{Abstract}

-We will prove bi-interpretability of the arithmetic $\N = \langle N, +,\cdot, 0\rangle$ and the weak second order theory of $\N$ with the free monoid $\mathbb{M}_X$ of finite rank.
-This bi-interpretability implies that finitely generated submonoids of $\mathbb{M}_X$ are definable.
-In contrast to this, proper subgroups of a free group are not definable (except cyclic subgroups when the language contains constants) \cite{KM1}.
-Also primitive elements, and, therefore, free bases are not definable in a free group of rank greater than 2 \cite{KM1}, but they are easily definable in the free monoid.
-There is no quantifier elimination in the theory of $\mathbb{M}_X$ to any boolean combination of formulas from $\Pi_n$ or $\Sigma_n$.
+We will prove bi-interpretability of the arithmetic $\N = \langle N, +,\cdot, 0, 1\rangle$ and the weak second order theory of $\N$ with the free monoid $\mathbb{M}_X$ of finite rank greater than 1 and with a non-trivial partially commutative monoid with trivial center.
+This bi-interpretability implies that finitely generated submonoids of these monoids are definable.
+Moreover, any recursively enumerable language in the alphabet $X$ is definable in $\mathbb{M}_X$.
+Primitive elements, and, therefore, free bases are definable in the free monoid.
+It has the so-called QFA property, namely there is a sentence $\phi$ such that every finitely generated monoid satisfying $\phi$ is isomorphic to $\mathbb{M}_X$.
+The same is true for a partially commutative monoid without center.
+We also prove that there is no quantifier elimination in the theory of any structure that is bi-interpretable with $\mathbb N$ to any boolean combination of formulas from $\Pi_n$ or $\Sigma_n$.